davidralphlewis/davidralphlewis.github.io/src/index.md

 My writing has appeared in <em>Neon Magazine</em>, <em>Nine Muses Poetry</em> and <em>Marble Poetry</em>.

 This website has all my writings and my books.
+It's a little broken at the moment as I change from Jekyll to Eleventy.
+Haven't got pictures working for example.
+Oh well, we will get there

-It also has a blog I've been maintaining for 8 years.
+ It has a blog I've been maintaining for 8 years.
 Subjects include art, politics, poems and anything else I fancy.

 [Here](https://notes.davidralphlewis.co.uk/now) is what I'm up to now.